secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

       - Once the team member has filed a claim for STD, they will need to confirm the start and end dates of the STD.
       - The typical pay for STD is six weeks for a vaginal birth and eight weeks for a c-section.
 STD can be extended if the team member has a pregnancy related complication (bed rest, complications from delivery, etc).
       - TODO Outline letters to send and process to apply for STD.
 1. The Compensation and Benefits team will confirm [payroll details](#payroll-processing-during-parental-leave) with the Controller.
 1. The team member will notify the Compensation and Benefits team on their first day back to work.
 1. TODO Outline process to return the team member to work

 ### Payroll Processing During Parental Leave

 **Paternity Leave**
 Paternity Leave is not covered under Short Term Disability, so if the team member is eligible for 100% of pay, payroll would enter 100% of the pay period hours under "Leave with Pay."

 **Maternity Leave**
 For maternity leave, GitLab will verify 100% of the wages are paid for eligible team members through payroll and Short-term Disability (STD).

 1. While the team member is on short-term disability (which covers 66.7%), GitLab will supplement the remaining 33.3% through payroll.
-  * The team member will inform People Operations when their short term disability is set to begin and end.
+  * The team member will inform Total Rewards when their short term disability is set to begin and end.
   * There is a seven day elimination period for short term disability that is not paid through Cigna, where GitLab will need to supplement the entire wage through payroll.
     * For instance, if Cigna has approved STD for January 1 - February 12, January 1 - January 7 would not be paid through STD.
     * If any adjustments need to be made to a payroll that has already passed, People Ops will coordinate with the Payroll Lead to ensure retroactive payments are made.